qipengliuNTU/dbow-vlad-seqslam/README.md

    - Go to the folder `1_vlad`
    - Run the Jupyter Notebook file
    - Set up all paths according to the instruction inside.
+To reduce the size, I didn't include the images in this repo.
+You can download the datasets easily from the web.
    - Finally generate the confusion matrix mat file
    - Go to the folder `2_dbow`
    - Run `loop-closure` to generate confusion matrix, and then use the script `conver_to_mat.py` to convert the txt file to mat file